 Notify the Parties that the CPL has been updated.

 The DCC uses the CPL to update the SMI Status of Device Models.
-Within 24 hours from receiving the updated CPL, the DCC updates the SMI.
+Within 24 hours of receiving the updated CPL, the DCC updates the SMI.
 Device Models with a CPL status of ‘current’ retain their SMI Status (provided that there is a corresponding entry in the SMI), while Devices Models with a CPL status of ‘removed’ have their SMI Status set to ‘Suspended’.

-Certificate Expiry
+Certificate Expiry (SMETS2+ only)

 CPA Certification lasts for a period of 6 years and then expires.
 The Panel notifies the following Parties 12 and 6 months ahead of the expiry, to allow time for them to seek re-certification: